aasmah/pacmen-Factory/README.md

 pacman moving / bouncining on screen.
 #pacman images goto extreme width and bounce back.
 in future we could add a button to remove some pacman.
+## this is part of MiT licenceed bootcamp course.